Matikanefukukitaru: 1997: Four-year-old season

 Matikanefukukitaru's first race in his 1997 season was a maiden race for four-year-olds, again at Hanshin Racecourse.
 He was the first favourite on the dirt track over 1800 metres, and came first, beating the second place horse Tenzan Glamour by five lengths.
 After this victory, he ran again at Hanshin in the allowance race Kunshinran Sho and came second behind Premium Thunder.
 His next race was another allowance race, the Moonee Valley Racing Club Sho at Kyoto Racecourse, for horses who had won less than 5 million yen in their racing careers.
 Matikanefukukitaru came first in this race, beating T.M.
 Tokkyu by two and a half lengths.

-After these victories, Matikanefukuktiaru's owners set their sights on the Japanese Derby, and thus had him run in the Principal Stakes, a trial race for the Derby.
+After these victories, Matikanefukukitaru's owners set their sights on the Japanese Derby, and thus had him run in the Principal Stakes, a trial race for the Derby.
 On 10 May 1997, Matikanefukukitaru came second behind Silence Suzuka and this allowed him to run in that year's Japanese Derby.